nameoffnv/docs/source/includes/_connect.md

 Just run `npm publish` when you are ready to publish new version of package.
 Do not use `semantic-release`, it's not correctly working now!

+### Catch oauth popup by localhost

+When developing oauth popup, url always will be `https://auth-dev.endpass.com`.
+If you need change this url to `localhost`:
+ - open popup's devTools
+ - run `location = location.toString().replace('https://auth-dev.endpass.com', 'http://localhost:5000')`
+ - now ready to debug oauth in localhost

 ## Commands reference

 ### Development